Parsedata-2020/spring-oidc-conclave-authentication/README.md

 Note that Conclave only allows one Enclave class per Gradle module, so whatever custom class you create will have to replace RequestHandler (you will have to delete it).

+Also, VerifierEnclave uses Avian instead of GraalVM because Graal does not support Nimbus JWT parsing etc that VerifierEnclave needs to do.
+Avian is deprecated.